Ikhsan-do/Daftar-Menu-Project/README.md

 Email: 20240910029@uniku.ac.id

 ## License
-This project is for educational purposes.
+This project is for assignment fulfillment purposes.